MarkMData/Shiny_web_app_project/README.md

 - Produce a downloadable csv file of the table
 - Display calculate and display the Hutton Criteria for a user selected location and month
 ### Approach
-With quite a lot of infomation needing to be displayed I decided to go with a two page layout to prevent things getting too cramped.
+With quite a lot of infomation needing to be displayed I decided to go with a two page layout using the flatly theme.
 The first page was used for displaying the meteorological data and has a sidebar containing the user selectable options on the left, and a tabset panel on the right with a tab each for the location map, plot, table, and downloads.

 ![Image of Shiny web app page 1](https://github.com/MarkMData/images/blob/main/Shiny_app_pg1.PNG?raw=true)